nerwuuus/portfolio-projects/README.md

-## ⚠️ If the PowerShell script didn’t work, follow the steps below manually
+## ⚠️ If the PowerShell script didn’t work, follow the steps below
 1. Save Files as UTF-8 CSV.
 Export the mnp and inm files in .csv format with UTF-8 encoding.

 2. Adjust Date Format.
 Open both .csv files and change the date format to YYYY-MM-DD (or RRRR-MM-DD, depending on your system settings).